nikodunk/electrade-2-insurance-static/_posts/2017-10-09-hurricane.markdown

 :-----------------------------:|:-------------------------:
 							   |

-<b>Step 2 (AFTER THE HURRICANE PASSES THROUGH)</b> Detach the panel wires again and place the panel on the rooftop or wherever you get the most sunlight (…garden …balcony …).
 Attach the panel to something in case any final gusts of wind pass through: I zip-tied the back of the panel to a cable which I fastened on both ends around sturdy roof pipes...

 ![](/img/ASSEMBLY5.jpg) | ![](/img/ASSEMBLY6.jpg)
 :-----------------------------:|:-------------------------: